 December 10, 2012

-Author: Robert B. Zoellick, Senior Fellow, Belfer Center for Science and International Affairs
+Author: Robert B. Zoellick, Non-resident Senior Fellow

 Since the election, President Obama has focused the debate about the fiscal cliff on taxes.
 This tactical political positioning is putting at risk the strategic objective of a pro-growth budget package to reduce U.S. debt.
 Unless the president pushes to slow the growth of spending, he will fail to strike a deal, undermine U.S. growth prospects and ultimately erode America's safety-net programs.
 The country's global standing would falter, too, because the president would not have led in demonstrating America's "governability."